AMARO: All Heavy-Atom Transferable Neural Network Potentials of Protein Thermodynamics: Material and methods

 \subsection{Dataset}

 The mdCATH dataset \cite{mirarchi2024mdcath} was the basis for applying the coarse-grained mapping approach.
 Specifically, the initial data were processed to retain only the heavy atoms' coordinates and forces, with a basic force aggregation map applied to the latter.
 Additionally, the \textit{z} dataset within each HDF5 file was modified to serve as the embedding for each system.
 A series of filters were implemented to exclude certain domains based on the following criteria: 1) domains containing more than 150 residues, 2) domains comprising more than 1000 noh-atoms, or 3) domains with less than 50\% combined helix and sheet fractions.
 Various temperatures (320~K, 348~K, 379~K, 413~K, 450~K) were considered to facilitate the model's learning of atomic proximity or separation dynamics.
+Since we have trained the model using multiple temperatures, we are not expected to reproduce the energetics at 350 K exactly.
+Nonetheless, we find the agreement reasonable.
+The reason for training at multiple temperatures is that it increases the variability of the training data.
 In total, 2,834 domains and more than 26 million conformations were selected from the mdCATH dataset after considering the filters and temperatures as described above.

 The final dataset used to train the model was obtained by applying a stride of 25 to the 26M residual conformations, resulting in an approximate split of 900,000 conformations for training, 50,000 for validation, and 100,000 for testing.